 Setting is an important aspect of Susan’s fiction and she likes to write about people in relation to the natural landscapes they inhabit, both in terms of place, and weather conditions.
 The sea features in three of her novels.

 Before turning to fiction, Susan worked in journalism, writing hundreds of health and parenting features for women’s magazines.
 She also wrote ten nonfiction books on health-related topics for Hodder Wayland and Sheldon Press.

-Susan has an MA in Writing from Sheffield Hallam University where she is now an Associate Lecturer.
+Susan has an MA in Writing from Sheffield Hallam University where she was an associate lecturer until recently, and is now a visiting lecturer.
 She is passionate about teaching creative writing and loves helping new writers to develop and hone their skills.
 In addition to her university teaching, she mentors other writers and runs writing workshops locally.